oskarsinger/ProbabilisticGraphicalModels/README.md

 ProbabilisticGraphicalModels
 ==========================

-Coding projects from my PGM class @ UMass Amherst
+Coding projects from my PGM class @ UMass Amherst.
+Most projects are vectorized as much as possible and rely heavily on numpy for this vectorization.

 ### Assignments